 It is probably common knowledge that courts are open but handling most matters virtually due to Covid-19.
-Obviously, this can slow down how fast a matter is processed from beginning to end in a lot of cases.
-But what surprises some people, is that couples seeking an uncontested divorce might be able to get one more easily and cheaper than before Covid-19.
-The reasons are simple actually.
+Obviously, this can slow down how fast a matter is processed from beginning to end in many cases.
+But what surprises some people is that couples seeking an uncontested divorce might be able to get one more easily and cheaper than before Covid-19.
+The reasons are simple, actually.

-For couples with minor children, the required court approved parenting program can currently be done virtually, saving people travel time going to and from an in-person class.
+For couples with minor children, the required court-approved parenting program can be done virtually, saving people travel time going to and from an in-person class.

 And for all divorcing parties, before a settlement is final, a judge must approve the separation agreement.
-Before Covid the separation agreements were reviewed in a physical courthouse, with both parties present usually.
-This would involve travel time, and waiting time, because there would often be many sets of parties waiting to see the same judge.
-Now that courts are working virtually, these agreements are often reviewed by judges with the parties appearing via zoom.
-The time for the parties to appear is more specific than before, which cuts out driving time, and significantly cuts down on waiting time.
-And that saves money as well, because it leads to less time spent by counsel getting the agreement approved.
+Before Covid, the separation agreements were reviewed in a physical courthouse, with both parties present usually.
+This would involve travel time and waiting time because there would often be many parties waiting to see the same judge.
+Now that courts are working virtually, judges often review these agreements, with the parties appearing via zoom.
+The parties’ time to appear is more specific than before, which cuts out driving time and significantly cuts down on waiting time.
+And that saves money because it leads to less time spent by counsel getting the agreement approved.